 Plug the system into mains power, either 120VAC or 230VAC Press the green button on the inside front cover, just below the touch-screen.
 The button has an internal green LED that will illuminate letting the operator know that mains power is on.
 When this light is off, mains power has been lost.
 When this happens, the system will switch to battery power.
-There will history log.
+There will be a notification on the screen that mains power was lost and an entry in the history log.

-A battery backup UPS (uninterruptable power supply) is used with 5 amphour batteries.
+A battery backup UPS (uninterruptable power supply) is used with 5 amp-hour batteries.